Package Leaflet: Information for the User

 Consult your doctor or pharmacist before using any medication.

-Driving and operating machines:
+Driving and using machines:

 Application method (see attached diagram):

-If you use more TRINIPATCH 10 mg/ 24 hours transdermal patches than you should:
+If you use more TRINIPATCH 10 mg/ 24 hours Transdermal Patches than you should:

 If you have applied too much TRINIPATCH 10 mg/ 24 hours, remove the patch, contact your doctor immediately, or go to the nearest hospital.

-If you forget to use TRINIPATCH 10 mg/ 24 hours transdermal patches
+If you forget to use TRINIPATCH 10 mg/ 24 hours Transdermal Patches

-Do not use a double dose to compensate for the missed dose.
+Do not use a double dose to make up for the forgotten dose.

-Keep out of reach and sight of children.
+Keep out of the reach and sight of children.

 Store in the original packaging.

-Composition of TRINIPATCH 10 mg/ 24 hours transdermal patches
+Composition of TRINIPATCH 10 mg/ 24 hours Transdermal Patches

 The active ingredient is Nitroglycerin (D.C.I.).
 Each patch contains 44.8 mg of nitroglycerin (D.C.I.), with a release of 10 mg of nitroglycerin in 24 hours.

-Appearance of the product and contents of the package
+Appearance of the product and packaging contents

 Other presentations

-TRINIPATCH 5mg/ 24 hours transdermal patches, package with 30 patches.
+TRINIPATCH 5 mg/ 24 hours Transdermal Patches, package with 30 patches.

-TRINIPATCH 15mg/ 24 hours transdermal patches, package with 30 patches.
+TRINIPATCH 15 mg/ 24 hours Transdermal Patches, package with 30 patches.

-Ferrer Internacional, S.A.
+Ferrer International, S.A.

 Gran Vía Carlos III, 94